script26/server-security-and-privacy-guide/README.md

 - Possibly try out GVisor
 - Production made OS ready for use
 - Usually runs on hypervisor as well (or baremetal)
+- With docker, you can specify it to run as read-only, disable executability on specific places

 ## Or use a hypervisor with unikernels
 - Instead of containers, you would just run the bare app on a VM, from the hypervisor